-Budgeted cost: £ 15,510
+Budgeted cost: £ 16,990

 Activity Evidence that supports this approach Challenge number(s) addressed Maintain or improve PP working at ARE or above in writing.
 Support for PP pupils in KS2 and KS1.
-PP pupils to receive weekly small groups or one-to-one.
-Structured interventions to be ongoing in class.
-Concern that, as we work through the Covid-19 pandemic, writing is an area for many of our children that needs to be addressed.
+PP pupils to receive weekly small groups or one-to- one.
+Structured interventions to be on- going in class.
+Concern that, as we emerge from the Covid-19 pandemic, writing is an area for many of our children that needs to be addressed.
 This is evident, particularly, in Years 1-3 (as on-going school-based assessment shows).
 It is particularly pertinent, too, for our PP pupils.
 PP pupils' work and in-school assessments evidences the need for this approach.
 2, 3

 Maintain or improve PP working at ARE or above in maths.
 PP pupils, particularly in KS2, need support with their maths.
 Identified issues have been compounded by the pandemic.
 Children's confidence with basic calculation, for example, is low.
-Weekly one-to-one and small group support sessions focusing on targeted areas of skill development following gap analysis (using assessments, internal data and weekly updates from Class Teachers).
+Weekly one-to- one and small group support sessions focusing on targeted areas of skill development following gap analysis (using assessments, internal data and weekly updates from Class Teachers).
 Small group and one-to-one interventions have previously supported children in making good progress.
 Evidence of progress will be collected via book scrutiny, pupil voice, data tracking and Pupil Progress Meetings.
 2, 3 Whole school approaches to developing emotional and resilience.
 Targeted children with emotional barriers to learning and challenging/complicated home environments receive targeted interventions and mindfulness activities.
-Interventions to include sensory circuit work, Zones of Regulation approach, nurture support groups, extra (personalised) PE sessions, and in-class interventions.
+Interventions to include sensory circuit work, Zones of Regulation approach, nurture support groups, sessions and in-class interventions.
 Some of our pupils come to school from challenging and chaotic home situations.
-Covid-19 has compounded these for many families.
+Covid-19 and the energy/cost of living crisis that we are all facing have compounded these for many families.
 For these children it can be a challenge to focus on their learning; they need support and opportunities to talk, for example.
-SENCo and Executive Headteacher completed Therapeutic Thinking in East Sussex Primary Schools 3x days - behaviour wellbeing whole school approach- 15 hour LA support to implement Therapeutic thinking approach Zones of regulation 1⁄2 day and twilight- working with iSEND and individual pupil/staff/parents 4, 7
+SENCo and Executive Headteacher completed Therapeutic Thinking in East Sussex Primary Schools 3x days - behaviour wellbeing whole school approach- 15 hour LA support to implement Therapeutic thinking approach Therapeutic Thinking and Zones of Regulation 1⁄2 day INSET and twilights working with ESBAS and iSEND and individual pupil/staff/parents We have introduced targeted Nurture Groups and have developed the role of the Nurture lead.
+4, 7